-Frequently, the new parameter configuration $\theta$ is of poor quality, thus the capping criterion does not apply as quickly as it could if the comparison was performed against the overall incumbent.
-Aggressive Capping - bounds the evaluation of any configuration by the performance of the overall best-so-far (incumbent) configuration, $\theta{inc}$ , multiplied by a factor bound multiplier, bm.
+Aggressive Capping - bounds the evaluation of any configuration by the performance of the overall best-so-far (incumbent) configuration, θ{inc} , multiplied by a factor bound multiplier, bm.

-- Different values of m may imply different search trajectories: - $-bm = \infty$ reduces to trajectory-preserving but no savings strategy. - -bm = 1 is a very aggressive strategy, since once we know the evaluated configuration $\theta$ is worse than the $\theta{inc}$ , its evaluation is terminated.
+- Different values of bm may imply different search trajectories: - $-bm = \infty$ reduces to trajectory-preserving but no savings strategy. - -bm = 1 is a very aggressive strategy, since once we know the evaluated configuration θ is worse than the θ{inc} , its evaluation is terminated.